 US Sailing Instructor

-What do you enjoy about working at OCSC?
+OCSC: What drew you to working at OCSC?

-What are your favorite sailing books of all time?
+OCSC: What are some of your favorite sailing related books?

 DW: All 23 of Patrick O’Brien’s Aubrey/Maturin series - a brilliantly written and completely absorbing recreation of a world now past.